nus-cs2103/website-base/admin/common-tutorials-fragment.md

 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="register-the-team">

-* Get your team ID from the tutor. ==Each student must submit your team ID== via the LumiNUS `Class Groups` page -- for us to know which team you joined.
+* Get your team ID from the tutor. ==Each student must submit your team ID== via the Canvas `Class Groups` page -- for us to know which team you joined.
 Note the team ID follows a specific format.

 {{ embed_topic("tp-teams.md#teamIdFormat", "Admin " + icon_embedding + " **Teams → Team ID Format**", "2", indent="2") }}
 </div>